Nearby cycles and semipositivity in positive characteristic: Preliminaries

+In the following we say that $E$ \emph{is locally free outside a finite number of points} if $S(E)$ is a finite set of points.

-Let us fix a smooth projective variety $X$ of dimension $n$ defined over an arbitrary algebraically closed field $k$.
+Now let $X$ be a smooth projective variety of dimension $n$ defined over an arbitrary algebraically closed field $k$.
 In the following we will use several times the following criterion for local freeness of graded sheaves associated to filtrations.

 \begin{Lemma} Let us assume that $n\ge 3$ and let $V$ be a reflexive sheaf on $X$ with a filtration $N^m=0\subset N^{m-1}\subset ...\subset N^0=V$ such that each $N^i$ is saturated in $V$.
 Let $W=\bigoplus N^i/N^{i-1}$ be the associated graded and let us assume that \begin{enumerate} \item the reflexivization $W^{**}$ of $W$ is locally free, and \item $W$ is locally free outside a finite number of points. \end{enumerate} Then both $V$ and $W$ are locally free. \end{Lemma}